cairo-book/cairo-book/src/ch08-01-generic-data-types.md

 {{#include ../listings/ch08-generic-types-and-traits/no_listing_08_two_generics/src/lib.cairo}}
 ```

-We add to `Wallet` struct definition a new generic type `U` and then assign this type to the new field member `address`.
-Notice that the derive attribute for the `Drop` trait works for `U` as well.
+We add to the `Wallet` struct definition a new generic type `U` and then assign this type to the new field member `address`.
+Notice that the `derive` attribute for the `Drop` trait works for `U` as well.

 ## Enums